Union City (film): Production

 The film starred Everett McGill, Dennis Lipscomb, and Deborah Harry of Blondie fame.
 The band was relatively unknown in the US at the time Harry was cast, but this changed when "Heart of Glass" reached number one in the United States midway through filming.
 As director Marcus Reichert later recalled, she was forbidden to sing on the film's soundtrack for contractual reasons, but her experiences led to the recording of the Blondie song "Union City Blue".
 Reichert also cast singer Pat Benatar, soon to make a mainstream breakthrough on the pop charts, in a featured role.
 Harry's partner, fellow Blondie member Chris Stein, performed the film's original score.

 The short story written by Cornell Woolrich is set in the 1930s but Reichert relocated it to 1953, for he felt the period offered greater psychological possibilities for his interpretation of the material.
 With the encouragement of the film's originating producer Monty Montgomery, he wrote the screenplay in eight days.
 Union City was filmed on location on 27th Street off Summit Avenue in Union City, and on 48th Street and Hudson Avenue, in March 1979.
 Although it was hailed as "an unqualified masterpiece" by critic Lawrence O'Toole when it appeared in The Directors' Fortnight at Cannes in 1980, and United Artists offered to distribute Reichert's finished film, the film was recut by co-producers Kinesis Ltd., who decided to be the American distributor, in order to get a PG rating.
 The excised material is believed by Reichert to have been destroyed when the Movielab building, in which the film was stored, was sold to Arriflex.
 Union City has been released on DVD by Tartan Video and Sony Pictures Home Entertainment.
 The film is now under contract to MGM/UA Pictures.

+Critical reception

+Union City received negative to mixed reviews.
+The film holds a 50% rating on Rotten Tomatoes based on six reviews.